 There are different variations of combi boilers, but they all function the same way.
-When the temperature falls below the set level, the room thermostat signals the boiler to activate, and the heat will then be transferred into the central heating system.
+When the temperature falls below the set level, the room thermostat signals the boiler to activate, and the heat will then be transferred to the central heating system.
 Once the required temperature has been reached, the thermostat reacts again to turn off the combi boiler.

 Before the hot water is delivered through your tap, the cold mains water travels through a highly efficient heat exchanger.
-The heat exchanger transfers the vast majority of the heat from the burnt gas (approx. 90%) to the cold water, and then distributes it to the taps as needed.
+The heat exchanger transfers the vast majority of the heat from the burnt gas (approx. 90%) to the cold water and then distributes it to the taps as needed.

 Control valves inside the combi boiler proceed in different directions, either directing the water flow through central heating or leading it to a hot water tap – never both at the same time.
 A condensing combi boiler also has an additional pipe to drain the condensed vapours while the boiler is in function.

-A combination boiler produces a continuous flow of hot water; however, water pressure can slightly decline if more than one appliance are using the boiler at the same time.
+A combination boiler produces a continuous flow of hot water; however, water pressure can slightly decline if more than one appliance is using the boiler at the same time.
 This makes combination boilers more suitable for smaller households or apartments.

 Pros of Condensing Combi Boilers

 - The condensing combi boiler system is highly efficient, providing hot water instantly on demand, as well as heating the central heating system.

 - The combi boiler system has a compact and neat looking design, making it the perfect space-efficient solution for smaller houses and flats.